onedata/onedata-documentation/doc/using_onedata/jupyter_integration.md

 <!-- toc -->

 Onedata can be easily integrated with Jupyter Notebooks via the OnedataFS Python library and OnedataFS-Jupyter plugin.
-The integration can involve 2 separate aspects:
+The integration can involve 2 separate scenarios:

 * Storing the notebooks directly in Onedata data spaces
 * Accessing Onedata spaces from within the notebooks